Plastic Bag and Polystyrene Ban

 The Gloucester Clean City Commission consists of local city of Gloucester members appointed by the Mayor and approved by the City Council.
 These committed and passionate individuals serve to keep the city of Gloucester beautiful by organizing and directing volunteer efforts, working with all city departments, and keeping the Mayor and appropriate city departments informed of the maintenance and beautification needs of public property.
 In particular, the GCCC has initiated numerous sustainability initiatives to fulfill their community beautification roles.

-Over the course of the summer of 2017, Program Assistant John Dello Russo has been hard at work supporting and organizing the efforts to get the proposed single use plastic bag and polystyrene bans passed in Gloucester.
+Over the course of the summer of 2017, Program Assistant John Dello Russo was hard at work supporting and organizing the efforts to get the, at the time, proposed single use plastic bag and polystyrene bans passed in Gloucester.
 With the help of the rest of the Seaside team, his efforts have included:

 - Organizing outreach to residents of Gloucester at the Cape Ann Farmer’s Market to obtain petition signatures in support of the bans